MattRonan/nrf24l01p_reference_module/README.md

 I wouldnt have to rely on amazon or ali baba suppliers in the future.
 I would upload the Nordic PDF since it has more info about component selection and stuff but I don't know if that's allowed.
 So hopefully it will stay available on their website at https://www.nordicsemi.com/Products/nRF24-series

 The pdf that this board is based off of is under nRF24Files/nRF24L01P-EK/Documentation/nRF24L01pluss_REFERENCE_MODULES

+There are improvements that can be made, most of all shrinking the antenna size down to match typical nrf modules but this is a good starting point